revsbech/weatherStation-client/README.md

 ## Running locally

-Clone the reposiotyr, and run npm install, then run nom start to start a local webserver on localhost:8080.
+Clone the repository, and run npm install, then run nom start to start a local webserver on localhost:8080.
 Visit the site in you browser on http://localhost:8080

 Run grunt watch to watch compass and js files.